SpECTRE v2025.03.17

 3. Install dependencies with Homebrew

-Most of spectre's dependencies beyond python can be installed using the homebrew package manager.
-First, if you haven't already, install Homebrew by following the instructions on the homebrew homepage.
-Then, run the following to install a fortran compiler and other dependencies:
+Most of spectre's dependencies can be installed using the Homebrew package manager.
+First, if you haven't already, install Homebrew by following the instructions on the Homebrew homepage.
+Then, run the following to install a Fortran compiler and other dependencies:

 4. Install remaining dependencies

-Here, install the remaining dependencies that cannot be installed with homebrew or miniforge.
-You can install them from source manually, or use the Spack package manager.
+Here, install the remaining dependencies that cannot be installed with Homebrew.
+You can install them from source manually, or use the Spack package manager (see below).

 Install manually